How To Maintain Natural Grass Sod

-Tips from the NSGA on maintaining your turfgrass sod.
+Tips from the NSGA on maintaining your natural grass sod.

-Installing natural turfgrass sod will enhance the beauty and environment surrounding your property — and careful, regular maintenance will ensure that you reap the long-term benefits.
+Installing natural grass sod will enhance the beauty and environment surrounding your property — and careful, regular maintenance will ensure that you reap the long-term benefits.

-The Nursery Sod Growers Association is pleased to provide you with some tips to help you maintain your turfgrass sod.
+The Nursery Sod Growers Association is pleased to provide you with some tips to help you maintain your natural grass sod.